ghoshmaitrayee/ghoshmaitrayee.github.io/_publications/Al2O3.md

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.

+  - This study investigates the behavior of alumina (Al₂O₃) under extreme pressures (130–1300 GPa) and temperatures (4000–20,000 K), conditions relevant to deep planetary interiors and high-energy-density experiments.
+  - Using first-principles molecular dynamics, the work reveals:
+    - Melting induces an insulator-to-semimetal transition, leading to significant increases in electrical (σ_dc) and thermal (κ) conductivity.
+    - This transition may enable **magnetic field generation** in the deep mantles of Earth, super-Earths, and other rocky exoplanets, where alumina or alumina-rich materials are stable.
+  - The solid–solid phase transition from **Rh₂O₃(II)** to **CaIrO₃-type** at ~160 GPa shows minimal impact on transport properties, contrary to earlier expectations.
+  - A second phase transition from **CaIrO₃-type to U₂S₃-type** at ~450 GPa causes sharp increases in σ_dc and κ, potentially altering the convective and magnetic behavior of planetary interiors at extreme depths.
+  - The presence of **oxygen vacancies** significantly boosts conductivity and thermal transport, suggesting that defect chemistry plays a role in energy transport deep inside planets.
+  - Forming solid solutions with **MgSiO₃** (a major mantle silicate) does not significantly affect transport properties in the solid state, implying Al₂O₃ retains its conductive behavior even in mixed compositions.
+  - These findings provide a critical framework for modeling heat and charge transport in terrestrial and super-Earth mantles and have implications for interpreting high-pressure experiments involving Al₂O₃.